Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    <Image title="Component Builder - Restage Component" src="https://sitecorecontenthub.stylelabs.cloud/api/public/content/f290085bb729483dae196e3fa549dff6?v=b24c512e" maxW="xl" />

-### Update the component in Pages to use a data source
+## Update the existing Text Teaser to use a data source

 In the previous tutorial, you added a Text Teaser component to the home page.
 After making these mapping changes, the existing component will now need a data source to display correctly as there is no more static content on the component.
 You will now go to Pages and fix the component so that it can pull the data from one of the Text Teaser data sources that were created in this tutorial.